 Over existing timber floor

-If you have an existing timber floor, the new floor can be installed directly over the top after an assessment of the existing floor is carried out.
+If you have an existing timber floor, the new floor can be installed directly over the top after the correct assessment and preparation to the existing floor is carried out